blakegarretson/essentials/main.md

 - [Scoop](https://scoop.sh/) is a command line package manager focusing on non-GUI tools to make Linux users feel at home on Windows.
 For instance, need to quickly install nmap or curl?
 Scoop is a great way to do that.
 There is also an “extra” bucket (i.e. repo) of tools that includes GUI apps and other tools that don’t fit into the main inclusion criteria for scoop.
 The real selling point here is that it installs everything in your home directory (or other specified location), so you don’t need admin privileges and you won’t see UAC prompts every time you add or remove a program.
 Scoop may look redundant to winget, but it works differently enough that it is the better choice for certain situations.
 For me, Scoop is essential if you’re stuck on a company computer without admin rights.
 - [UniGetUI](https://www.marticliment.com/unigetui/) is a GUI frontend for command line package managers like winget, Scoop, Chocolatey, pip, npm, and more.
 However, it doesn’t just add a GUI to command line functions; it also gives you the ability to backup and restore lists of packages as well as do bulk installations or removals with ease.

-### Honorable Mentions

-- [Patch My PC](https://patchmypc.com/home-updater) is pretty cool.
-If you don’t want an overbearing package manager, but you do want up to date programs, this is a good option.
-It scans your installed programs, shows you which ones have available updates, and then it helps update them.
-It supports a decent selection of popular software, although it isn’t going to cover every app on your computer.
-This is great for casual users.
-- At one point before winget existed, [Chocolatey](https://chocolatey.org/) was probably the most well-known solution to package management on Windows.
-It may still be a better choice for some people as it has broad package support.
-It supports thousands of packages, and the vast majority of the software listed on Blake’s Essentials can be found there.
-Having said that, I wish it were more robust.
-I’ve had plenty of headaches where Chocolatey wouldn’t let me uninstall software or I had weird conflicts from multiple versions of packages that I couldn’t remedy.
-I switched to winget largely because of these issues.
-- Another popular graphical package manager out there is [Ninite](https://ninite.com/) .
-It’s great software, it’s easy to use, but it just doesn’t include enough packages to really be a full-fledged package manager.
-If Ninite supports all the packages you want, you might want to try it first.
-Personally, I see Ninite as something I can use on my parents’ computer to keep their software up to date.

 ## Mac Package Management/Software Installer

 - [Homebrew](https://brew.sh/): If you want an easy way to install and update command line tools and even GUI apps, Homebrew gets you going with minimal hassle.
 For instance, if I want to install git, I just type: `brew install git`.
 I prefer to download apps from the Mac App Store when possible, but otherwise I will always choose the Homebrew version to ensure I keep everything up to date.